Charles1625/crop-production-ontology/Schema/Readme.md

 # Introduction to the Schema
 It is proposed that data should be shared in JavaScript Object Notation (JSON), so a [JSON Schema](crop-production.json) (see [json-schema.org](json-schema.org)) is being developed.
-This schema references other schema files in this repository.
+This schema references other schema files in this repository and a [GeoJSON](geosjson.org)  schema.

 The current version still requires some testing.